hwkd/json-parser/README.md

 ## Learning Outcomes

 The techniques applied to this parser can be used in other projects.
 For example, you can use the same techniques to parse other semi-structured formats like XML, HTML, or even programming languages like JavaScript, Python, etc. I've previously written a parser for a subset of a C programming language in Java and I applied essentially the same techniques.
-It's not only fun, but it's also a great way to learn how interpreters, compilers, and generally, how programming languages work.
+It's not only fun, but it's also a great way to learn how interpreters or parsers work in general.

 ## Benchmarks